Here’s the science behind the 10 categories of Adverse Babyhood Experiences (ABEs) that shape health and affect risk for chronic illness.

 1. My ABEs Journal Article (2020)

-My detailed journal article published July 2020 introduces the construct of ABEs in an academic style.
+My journal article published July 2020 introduces the construct of ABEs in an academic style.
 This is a good resource to give to your family doctor, OB/GYN, midwife, pediatrician, hospital department and others.

 Thank you to the Journal of Prenatal and Perinatal Psychology and Health (JOPPPAH) for permission to make my article available here for a free download.